-Under IAP, more than 130 national and regional member academies work together to support the special role of science and its efforts to seek solutions to address the world's most challenging problems.
+Under the umbrella of the InterAcademy Partnership (IAP), more than 140 national, regional and global member academies work together to support the special role of the Science and its efforts to seek solutions to address the world's most challenging problems.
 In particular, IAP harnesses the expertise of the world's scientific, medical and engineering leaders to advance sound policies, promote excellence in science education, improve public health, and achieve other critical development goals.

 IAP receives its core funding from the Government of Italy through an agreement between the Government of Italy and UNESCO.
 It is administered by UNESCO and is considered a programme unit of UNESCO, as is its host academy, TWAS.
-In addition to its core funds, IAP receives voluntary contributions from some member academies, and its regional networks mange to leverage significant funding from local sources for their activities.
-IAP is embarking on a strategy of sourcing additional funds for major global projects in the fields of science policy and science education.
+In addition to its core funds, IAP receives voluntary contributions from some member academies, and its regional networks leverage significant additional funding from local sources for their activities.
+IAP also seeks funding for major global projects in the fields of science policy and science education.

 Libraries and n° of available publications/journals: www.interacademies.org